Official Girl: Concept and reception

 While talking about the definition of the track's title, Cassie specified: "[An "official girl" is] strong, she knows what she wants, and she won't let a man dictate what she wants to do in her life.
 If he doesn't want to be with her, then she doesn't need him," explaining how that was translated visually, "I don't know if it's necessarily a title [...] but it's about being the only one.
 I think that's more or less where I was going with the video, and the song, saying that I won't play side-girl, I won't play second girl."
 Marni Senofonte styled the video with "elements of unattainable, yet attainable," as Cassie disclosed to People: "I wanted this to be a very stylish video.
 I wanted for a guy to see it and say 'Oh, I want to be with her,' and for the girls to say 'Oh, I would definitely wear what she wore.'"
 The music video drew comparisons to Aaliyah.
 Seventeen admired the styling, highlighting the Givenchy boots she wears in the beginning of the video and observing, "I mean seriously can this girl get anymore fly?
 Not only is she drop-dead gorgeous, but her style is off-the-radar cool too!"

 "Official Girl" debuted at number one on the US Billboard Hot Videoclip Tracks chart for the week of September 13, 2008, which ranked component digital sales and airplay, becoming the first ever to do so.
-The video also peaked at number one on MTV's Total Request Live on September 9, 2008.
+The video also peaked at number one on MTV's TRL on September 9, 2008.
 The music video ranked at ninety-three on BET: Notarized Top 100 Videos of 2008 countdown.